Last updated on September 17, 2020 by Vincent Nyagaka

 It’s a general rule, that each currency has to have three letters symbol, which is used in Forex quotes.
 The first two letters identify the name of the country while the third letter identifies the name of that country’s currency.
 For example AUD (Australian dollars), JPY (Japanese Yen), CHF (Swiss francs), and CAD (Canadian dollars).

+Example: EUR/USD 1.2500 means that one Euro is traded for 1.25 USD.
 As such the Base currency is always equal to 1 monetary unit of exchange.

 The pip is the smallest unit of change in which a currency pair can move.
 In the Forex world, currencies are traded in fractions of a Cent, or Euro, and so on.
 Nearly all currency pairs consist of five significant digits and most pairs have the decimal point immediately after the first digit, with four decimal points to follow.
 For example, EUR/ USD equals to 1.1867.
 In this example, a single pip equals the smallest change in the fourth decimal place – that is, 0.0001.

 Therefore, if the quote currency in any pair is USD, then one pip always equals 1/100 of a cent.
 The only notable exception to this rule is the USD/JPY pair where a pip equals $0.01.
 Alternatively, you can use the position size calculator to calculate the number of pips in a trade.

 How to calculate pips

-1.1867 and sell it later at 1.1843.
+Example: You sell the EUR/USD, which is quoted with five digits in all out of which 4 decimals, at 1.1867, and sell it later at 1.1843.
 The difference would be +24 pips, or.
 0024.
 However, in the case of the USD/JPY currency pair, one has to make a note that it is quoted with only 2 decimals.
 And so if you bought the USD/JPY at 109.51 and it then went down to 110.31 where you have sold it, the difference would be -20 pips, or.
 20 pips loss.
 The pip difference would determine your calculation of profit/loss on the trade.
 As mentioned earlier, the quote currency is translated into a certain number of units of the base currency.